 Can I register a camper on-line?
 Yes.
 Click HERE to get started!

-How soon should I get my application in?
+How soon should I register for camp?
 As soon as possible.
 Camp sessions fill up fast.
 Registrations are processed upon receipt and on a first-come, first-serve basis.
 Registrations are not taken over the phone.

 What if my first choice of a session is closed?
 If your first choice is closed when your register online or when your application is received, you will be given the option of being put on a wait-list (at no fee).
 The camp director will notify you if/when a space becomes available by e-mail.

 What will hold a spot for my camper?
 The application form and deposit fee of $150 (credit card, check, cashiers check or money order made out to U.T.
 Dive Camp) will hold your spot.
-A confirmation email will be sent to you soon after you register online or within 24 hours from receiving the application via mail or fax.
-Final camp fees/balances are due by May 1, 2019, and this secures your final spot in camp.
-If camp fees/balances are not received by May 1, 2019, the camper’s spot may be compromised.
+A confirmation email will be sent to you soon after you register online.
+Final camp fees/balances are due by June 1, 2024, and this secures your final spot in camp.
+If camp fees/balances are not received by June 5, 2024, the camper’s spot may be compromised.

 Who can attend the camp?
 Are there age requirements or certain qualifications?
 Per NCAA rules, sports camps and clinics conducted by The University of Texas are open to all entrants.
 Enrollment is limited only by age, grade level, gender, and capacity restrictions.
 We recommend Campers be at least 9 years old to attend day camp, and 12 years old to attend overnight camp.
 If campers are younger than 12 years old, we recommend they have at least 6 months of diving lesson/club experience.
 Some campers may do better as a day campers as opposed to an overnight camper.
 We’ve found over the years that campers ages 12 years and older do not need any diving experience, just a desire to learn the sport and have fun at camp.
 Please consult with the diving camp’s Director if there are any concerns about the camper’s age and/or experience.

 When can the camper check-in to camp?
-Each session begins on a Sunday, with check-in / registration beginning at 2 p.m., and ending at 5 p.m.
-Check in is held at either The Callaway House (Sessions 1-2) or The Castilian (Sessions 3-4) -- not the U.T. swim center.
+Each session begins with check-in / registration beginning at 2 p.m., and ending at 5 p.m.
+Check in is held at The Callaway House -- not the U.T. swim center.
 Campers are expected to get settled into their rooms after they check-in.
 The camp will meet as a group for dinner at 4:45 p.m.
 Campers will leave for the pool for a camp orientation meeting, followed by a session at the pool.

 Where should we park while dropping off our child to camp, watching pool sessions, or picking up our child from camp?
-Parking for both the Callaway House and Castilian are in their building garages.
-These are pay garages.
+Parking for the Callaway House is in their garage.
+This is a pay garages.
 There is also no free parking anywhere on campus for Camp at any time.
 UT is a permit parking only campus 24 hours a day, 7 days a week.
 Please observe posted signs on campus.
 The Camp is not responsible for parking tickets received by campers or camp parents.

 Is Coach Matt Scoggin really at the camp?
 Yes!
 Coach Scoggin will be coaching each camp group during each session.